 Assessment

-At Abbott we have developed our own assessment procedures, in line with the National Curriculum and expected national standards by the end of each Key stage.
+At Abbott we have developed our own assessment procedures, in line with the National Curriculum and expected National Standards by the end of each Key Stage.

 How are children assessed?

-We complete half-termly Teacher Assessments in all subjects, using our knoweldge-based planning and assessment documents.
+At varying points of the year, we complete Teacher Assessments in all subjects, using our knowledge-led Planning, Progression and Assessment documents.
 Children are assessed against the relevant subject-specific year group objectives.
-Years 2-6 will complete formal tests in Reading and Maths, during the Autumn and Summer term.
-This is used to inform ongoing teacher assessments.

 Pupil Feedback